PiotrG1996/JetsonNano_ObjectDetection_YOLOv5/readme.md

   <img height="450" src="img/onnx.jpeg">
 </p>
 <p align="center">
 Figure 11.
-How to convert PyTorch to TensorFlow model?
+How to convert PyTorch to a TensorFlow model?
 </p>
 </br>

 Directory __utils__ includes additional files with created and defined methods used in the previously presented scripts.
-Eventually, all images are located in a __data__ directory .
-My decision was focused on simplifying this process of organising folders structure.
-For this purpose, I created a python script called create_data.py.
+Eventually, all images are located in a __data__ directory.
+My decision was focused on simplifying this process of organising folder structure.
+For this purpose, I created a Python script called create_data.py.
-It automatically divides gathered images with labels into separate directories and converts resolution of the images.
+It automatically divides gathered images with labels into separate directories and converts the resolution of the images.

 ## Dataset annotation

-The standard annotation for YOLO models is .yaml file and Darknet weights format.
+The standard annotation for YOLO models is a .yaml file and Darknet weights format.
 This is actually a configuration file which defines its architecture with parameters.
 All I had to do in the files yolov5s.yaml and yolov5x.yaml was change the number of classes in the second line of code.
-The essential file for the training is dataset.yaml which should be located in a directory with images in order to avoid chaos in this peculiar one with others.
+The essential file for the training is dataset .yaml which should be located in a directory with images in order to avoid chaos in this peculiar one with others.
 It includes paths for training and validation which should be modified.
-Furthermore, the number of classes contained in the image folders should be adjusted into 1.
+Furthermore, the number of classes contained in the image folders should be adjusted to 1.
 However, the name for a specific object should be defined as Coca-Cola.
-Example of COCO format (JSON) and its convertion into YOLO format (Darknet .txt) can be found under this [link](https://github.com/ultralytics/JSON2YOLO)
+An example of COCO format (JSON) and its conversion into YOLO format (Darknet .txt) can be found under this [link](https://github.com/ultralytics/JSON2YOLO)

 ## Image labelling

-This is truly a time consuming part of the entire project.
+This is truly a time-consuming part of the entire project.
 From the number of 250 images, only 13 of them were destined for testing purposes without creating bounding boxes.
-For labelling images, I decided to use a web application [LabelBox](https://labelbox.com/), I also recommand [Label Studio](https://labelstud.io/) - open source project made in Django framework.
-All resized images were uploaded by me, so that I could launch a label editor.
-There are several options to outline objects like polygon, bounding box, polilyne, point, entity, segmentation.
-After all images have been created with their bounding boxes, the next step is to download labelled files available either in .json or .csv extension.
+For labelling images, I decided to use a web application [LabelBox](https://labelbox.com/), I also recommend [Label Studio](https://labelstud.io/) - open source project made in Django framework.
+All resized images were uploaded by me so that I could launch a label editor.
+There are several options to outline objects like polygon, bounding box, polyline, point, entity, and segmentation.
+After all, images have been created with their bounding boxes, the next step is to download labelled files available either in .json or .csv extension.
 It was necessary to convert them into a specific yolo .txt file before training.
 Therefore I uploaded everything on [Roboflow](https://roboflow.ai/).
 This is a